Eddie Kendricks: The Temptations: 1961–1971

 Kendricks remained in the group through the rest of the decade, but a number of issues began to push him away from it in the late 1960s and early 1970s.
-He was uncomfortable with singing the psychedelic style that Whitfield was now crafting for the group as opposed to the romantic ballads they had sung under the direction of Smokey Robinson; his friend Paul Williams was often too ill to perform with the group; and Kendricks often found himself at odds with bandmates Otis Williams and Melvin Franklin.
+He was uncomfortable with singing the psychedelic style that Whitfield was now crafting for the group as opposed to the romantic ballads they had sung under the direction of Smokey Robinson, his friend Paul Williams was often too ill to perform with the group, and Kendricks often found himself at odds with bandmates Otis Williams and Melvin Franklin.
 As he grew away from the group, Kendricks began to rekindle his friendship with ex-Temptation David Ruffin, who convinced him to leave.

 In a 1991 interview with a Chicago television series called Urban Street, Kendricks said he had actually considered leaving the group as early as 1965, even though that was when the band was finally starting to take off, because of things that "weren't quite proper."
-He explained that they were working with people that "didn't have their best interests at heart."
-Kendricks, however, initially decided to stay in the group because he was worried he would not get the support he needed if he left.
-He also stated that his relationship with Berry Gordy was less than cordial.
-"Berry Gordy is a man I don't know, I only met him about three times," he said, but "I know he didn't particularly care for me."
+Kendricks explained that they were working with people that "didn't have their best interests at heart."
+However, he initially decided to stay in the group because Kendricks worried that he would not get the support he needed if he left.
+Kendricks also said that his relationship with Berry Gordy was less than cordial.
+He stated: "Berry Gordy is a man I don't know, I only met him about three times," and added, "I know he didn't particularly care for me."
 Kendricks stated that he did not agree with many decisions that were made.

-Following one final altercation with Williams and Franklin during a run at the Copacabana nightclub in November 1970, Kendricks walked off after the first night and did not return, and it was mutually decided he would leave the group.
+After one final altercation with Williams and Franklin during a run at the Copacabana nightclub in November 1970, Kendricks walked off after the first night and did not return, and it was mutually decided he would leave the group.
 While working on his first solo album, Kendricks recorded one last hit single with the Temptations, 1971's "Just My Imagination (Running Away with Me)".
 By the time the record reached number one on the US Billboard Hot 100 in April 1971, Kendricks had signed a solo deal with Motown's Tamla division and was preparing the release of his first solo album, All By Myself.
 However, many of his problems with Motown would reoccur.